-- The second tier of coverage is provided by the U.S. government, and it covers any third party claims in excess of the specific first tier amount up to a limit of \$1.5 billion adjusted for post-1988 inflation; in 2012, the inflation-adjusted amount was approximately \$2.7 billion.
-11 For the federal government to be liable for these claims, Congress would need to appropriate funds.
-This second tier of coverage will expire in December 2012 unless Congress reauthorizes it.
-12 (The other two tiers have no expiration date.) - The third tier of coverage is for third party claims in excess of the second tier-that is, the federal coverage of \$1.5 billion above the first tier, adjusted for inflation.
+maximum probable loss that is likely to occur because of an accident that results in third party damages, including deaths and injuries on the ground and damage to property from spacecraft debris.
+FAA uses a statistical approach to estimate expected losses based on estimated probabilities that a catastrophic incident could occur and the estimated costs of a catastrophic incident given the details of the specific launch.
+This first tier of required insurance coverage is capped at a maximum of \$500 million for third party damages. - The second tier of coverage is provided by the U.S. government, and it covers any third party claims in excess of the specific first tier amount up to a limit of \$1.5 billion adjusted for post-1988 inflation; in 2013, the inflation-adjusted amount was approximately \$3 billion.
+10 For the federal government to be liable for these claims, Congress would need to appropriate funds.
+This second tier of coverage will expire in December 2016 unless Congress extends this date.
+11 (The other two tiers have no expiration date.) - The third tier of coverage is for third party claims in excess of the second tier-that is, the federal coverage of \$1.5 billion above the first tier, adjusted for inflation.
 Like the first tier, this third tier is the responsibility of the launch company, which may seek insurance above the required first tier amount for this coverage.
 Unlike the first tier, no insurance is required under federal law.

-Another component of U.S. indemnification policy for commercial space launches is cross waivers.
-They provide that each party involved in a launch (such as the launch company, the spacecraft manufacturer, and the customer) agrees not to bring claims against the other parties and assumes financial responsibility for damage to its own property or loss or injury sustained by its own employees.
-13 Cross waivers also do not have an expiration date.
+Another component of U.S. indemnification policy for commercial space launches and reentries is cross waivers.
+They provide that each party involved in a launch (such as the launch company, the spacecraft manufacturer, and the customer) agrees not to bring claims against the other parties and assumes financial responsibility for damage to its own Page 5 GAO-14-328T &lt;sup>8FAA makes this determination for each space launch by reviewing the specific circumstances of the launch, including the planned launch vehicle, launch site, payload or cargo, flight path, and the potential casualties and fatalities that could result from varying types of launch failures at different points along that path.
+FAA estimates the total cost of estimated casualties from a launch failure and uses this information as the basis for determining property damage. &lt;sup>951 U.S.C. § 50914(a)(3)(A)(i).